 The Classical music period vs classical music.
-It’s confusing but the word “Classical” (capitalised) refers to the specific 90-year period that we are covering in this post, while “classical” (non-capitalised) refers to the whole western art tradition (which also includes the Baroque and Romantic periods, for example).
+It’s confusing but the word “Classical” (capitalized) refers to the specific 90-year period that we are covering in this post, while “classical” (non-capitalized) refers to the whole western art tradition (which also includes the Baroque and Romantic periods, for example).

 When Was The Classical Music Era?

 Things got a little lighter and more elegant in the Classical Period, which spanned 1730-1820.

 There was a move towards simplicity, and some incredible, beautifully memorable melodies were written by the likes of Joseph Haydn and Wolfgang Amadeus Mozart, who is, for many, the greatest composer of them all.

 Important developments included the invention of the piano and the birth of the string quartet which we’ll cover later.